-- When using slings in a sweeping or basket configuration under a load, the load should be balanced, and the slings should be secured with frapping to prevent inadvertent shifting or movement of the load. - Items susceptible to falling or dislodgement from the lifted load shall be secured or removed prior to the lift. - When handling taglines, always face the load, keep hands and feet clear, and do not wrap the tagline around the hands, arms, or any other part of the body.
+- When using slings in a sweeping or basket configuration under a load, the load should be balanced, and the slings should be secured with frapping to prevent inadvertent shifting or movement of the load. - The load should be evaluated to ensure it will not be damaged and that it has the strength to withstand forces imposed upon it by the rigging configurations. - Items susceptible to falling or dislodgement from the lifted load shall be secured or removed prior to the lift. - When handling taglines, always face the load, keep hands and feet clear, and do not wrap the tagline around the hands, arms, or any other part of the body.